sfazalm/Data-Science-Portfolio/README.md

 ## Data Visualization Project

-__1. `California_wildfire_Visualization`:__ This is purely a data visualization project with some degree of data cleaning involved.
+__1. `California_Wildfire_Visualization`:__ This is purely a data visualization project with some degree of data cleaning involved.
 The major libraries used in this project are matplotlib and pandas.
 In this project, I have visualized the trend of wildfires (in terms of frequency and area covered) betwwen the year 1920-2017.
 The graphs are easy to read and intuitive.